-The precinct will be connected to the trunk gravity systems referenced as TM3 and TM4A on the Sewerage Headworks Plan (refer Figure 9).
+The precinct will be connected to the trunk gravity systems referenced as TM3 on the Sewerage Headworks Plan (refer Figure 9).

 The TM3 trunk sewer initially drains to the existing Council pump station PS116 and the local Council sewerage discharge network which is to be upgraded in accordance with MHIA requirements.
-The TM4A gravity sewer will initially drain to temporary pump station TPS1 which discharges to the gravity system feeding into pump station PS180.
-Both gravity sewers will ultimately drain further to the east to pump station PS2, the generalised location of which is shown on Figure 9.
+This gravity sewer will ultimately drain further to the east to pump station PS2, the generalised location of which is shown on Figure 9.